German minority in Poland: German Poles

 After the flight and expulsion of Germans from Poland, the largest of a series of flights and expulsions of Germans in Europe during and after World War II, over 1 million former citizens of Germany were naturalized and granted Polish citizenship.
 Some of them were forced to stay in Poland, while others wanted to stay because these territories were inhabited by their families for hundreds of years.
 The lowest estimate by West German Schieder commission of 1953, is that 910,000 former German citizens were granted Polish citizenship by 1950.
 Higher estimates say that 1,043,550 or 1,165,000 were naturalized as Polish citizens by 1950.

-Post-WWII
+Post-World War II

+After the end of expulsions, Polish sources of 1948–49 report that 125,000 to 160,000 lived on what was now Polish territory, but according to West German information, the number was 430,000 or even 900,000.
+It can be assumed today that the Polish figures were vastly understated and the West German figures were probably exaggerated, but ultimately closer to reality.

+In order to understand the reported numbers it must be borne in mind that many former German citizens were "verified" as Polish, as they were alleged to be of Polish ancestry but subjected to centuries of Germanization.
+The Polish referred to these people using the propagandistic term “autochthonous”, as opposed to those Germans whose ancestors came to the region in the Middle Ages.
+In West Germany, and, internally, also for East Germany, these "autochthons" counted as Germans.
+Also, in 1951 those "autochthons" who had emphatically resisted verification were compulsorily given Polish citizenship; but many “verified autochthons” resisted the Polish assimilation policy, which was often accompanied by discrimination.

+In 1951, Polish law restored equal rights to Germans in Poland in working life and in cultural and educational matters.
+However, this decision was not fully implemented until 1956.

+Germans of Poland at the time hence consisted of: